 Add some technology to fun, which will encourage your tween to head outside.
 There are a plethora of apps on both the App Store and Google Play to sift through.

 Stargazing: Organize a night walk in search of meteor showers and constellations!
 Depending on your kiddo’s age and curfew, you can make it a family affair or they can go with friends.
 For the best experience, choose a clear night, and find an open space to stare up at the sky.
 Some stargazing apps to consider include Skyview Free, NASA’s official app, and SkySafari.

 Scavenger hunts: There’s a wide range of outdoor scavenger hunt apps that can keep your tweens busy during a cooler summer day with their friends.
-Ones to consider downloading are Geocaching and Harry Potter: Wizards Unite.
-There are also educational-focused apps like Agents of Discovery, Project Noah, and Smart Bird ID.
+Try Geocaching or educational-focused apps like Agents of Discovery, Project Noah, and Smart Bird ID.

 Make a difference: Charity Miles is an app worth mentioning to your kids, as it enables users to earn money for a non-profit of their choice when they walk, bike, or run.
 They can support their favourite charity and stay active outdoors.

 There are tools within devices to help parents manage screen time.
 From limiting specific app use on phones to parental controls on laptops and video games, teaching teens and tweens about regulating technology time can be done by simply clicking some buttons.

 Screen time can get out of hand in the summer, thanks to the lax routine.
 This can create a “free for all” environment.
 The best way to stop this from happening is to stay consistent with screen time rules all year round.